hongrugao/revised-PPCSR/README.md

 # revised PPCSR
 We conduct some experimental studies on dynamic graph processing with the focus on its reconstruction process.
 Our code is based on an existing work parallel PCSR (https://github.com/domargan/parallel-packed-csr).
-The corresponding paper is planned for submission to SIGMOD2025.
+The corresponding paper "Accelerated Reconstruction of Dynamic Graph Processing with Page Remapping" has been submitted to SIGMOD2025.

 # Prerequisites
 * CMAKE 3.8 or newer required.